 EXCITING NEWS FOR 2014!

-Bay Area Barns and Trails will be reinstating its Grants Program in 2014!
+Bay Area Barns and Trails has reinstated its Grants Program!
 We are excited to be more actively able to carry on our mission of preserving and protecting barns and trail access in the Bay Area.
-Check back with us frequently for news and updates on our progress.
+For more information about our Grants Program please visit our Programs & Projects page.

 Bay Area Barns and Trails (BABT) assists landowners and land managers with preservation and maintenance of publicly accessible barns, stables, pastures, staging areas, horse camps, and trails throughout Alameda, Contra Costa, Marin, Napa, San Mateo, San Francisco, Santa Clara, Solano, and Sonoma Counties.